eWaterCycle/infra/README.md

 3. Select collaborative organisation (CO) for example `ewatercycle-nlesc`
 4. Select size of VM (cpus/memory) based on use case
 5. Select home storage item.
 Remember items you picked as you will need them in the workspace parameters.
+6. If you do not have a Samba file server running then select the dcache cache storage item.
-6. Select private network
+7. Select private network
-7. Fill **all** the workspace parameters.
+8. Fill **all** the workspace parameters.
 They should look something like
    ![workspace-parameters](workspace-parameters.png)
+   - TODO update screenshot that has shared_data_source parameter
-8. Wait for machine to be running
+9. Wait for machine to be running
-9. Visit URL/IP
+10. Visit URL/IP
-10. When done delete machine
+11. When done delete machine

 End user should be invited to CO so they can login.